-1 The Aesthetics and Visual Quality Technical Report was finalized in 2016; however, the content of this Draft Supplemental EIR/EIS has continued to evolve to incorporate the most current data and other sources of information relevant to the environmental analyses, some of which were not available at the time that the technical report was prepared.
-As a result, some of the information presented in the Draft Supplemental EIR/EIS is more current than the information presented in the technical report.
-To provide clarity on any information and data differences between the Draft Supplemental EIR/EIS and the technical report and the location of the most current information, a Central Valley Wye Technical Report Memorandum of Updates has been produced and included in Appendix 3.1-D, Central Valley Wye Technical Report Memorandum of Updates.
+&lt;sup>2 The Aesthetics and Visual Quality Technical Report was finalized in 2016; however, the content of the Draft Supplemental EIR/EIS continued to evolve to incorporate the most current data and other sources of information relevant to the environmental analyses, some of which were not available at the time that the technical report was prepared.
+As a result, some of the information presented in the Draft Supplemental EIR/EIS was more current than the information presented in the technical report.
+To provide clarity on any information and data differences between the Draft Supplemental EIR/EIS and the technical report and the location of the most current information, a Central Valley Wye Technical Report Memorandum of Updates had been produced and included in Appendix 3.1-D, Central Valley Wye Technical Report Memorandum of Updates.
+Further changes between Draft and Final Supplemental EIR/EIS are not recorded in that memorandum.